zamanzad/eQTL-analysis/README.md

 # eQTL-analysis
 Data should be in an HDF5 format.
-CFG:setting os the data
+CFG:settings of the data
 Include: finctions needed for Limix
-experiment: Spliting data and running eQTL
+experiment: running eQTL